Rodolfoarv/PracticingVueJs/README.md

 The first thing will always to validate that the product is useful for our end clients, in this case someone uses the Todo website.

-Once this, we can discuss with the users and validate which are the next features to be developed and possibly add support for other frameworks like Algolia (Improving the search).
+Once this, we can discuss with the users and validate which are the next features to be developed and possibly add support for other frameworks like Algolia (Improving the search) and also integrate Sentry and LogRocket in case anything wrong happens.